Italy

 Program Requirements

 Program cost includes tuition for 9 credit hours, lodging for four weeks in furnished apartments with kitchens located in the city center of Florence, the field trips in Tuscany mentioned above, transportation to and from Rome, lodging in Rome, admission to Florence’s state museums (such as the Uffizi, Pitti and Academia) as well as many of the city’s palaces and churches.
 Students will be responsible for their own meals during the program (an additional meal voucher program is available).
-Round-trip airfare on the group flight which includes transportation to and from the airport is $TBD.
+Round-trip airfare on the group flight which includes transportation to and from the airport is $1,855.

 This language and culture course is mandated for all students participating in the Italy Study Abroad program.